andresvourakis/Loan-Default-Prediction/README.md

 * **Over-sampling:** The SMOTE technique was used to over-sample to data since no-default was the majority class.
 * **Model Validation:** Since our dataset is fairly small, Cross-validation (K-Fold) was used as opposed to hold-out validation in order to get a more accurate validation.
 * **Feature Selection:** No feature selection, aside from dropping some columns during the data cleaning step, was performed.
-This step was excluded for time saving purposes.
+This step was excluded for time-saving purposes.
 Recursive Feature Elimination could've been used.
 * **Hyperparameter Tuning:** Grid Search Cross Validation was used to fine tune the hyperparameters for each of the top classification models.
 This method was used as opposed to Bayesian Optimization since it is the easiest to implement.

 More details can be found on the `1-Data-Cleaning-And-EDA.ipynb` and `2-Model-Building.ipynb` notebooks.

 ## Final Model

-The final classification model selected was Random Forest Classifier.
+The final classification model selected was "Random Forest Classifier".

 * Accuracy: 0.882318
 * Sensitivity: 0.823843